How to open a numbered account

 How to open a numbered account in Singapore

 Opening a bank account in Singapore used to be much easier than it is these days.
 It is still a rather straightforward process as described here is on this guide.
-Opening a secret bank account in Singapore used to be much easier than it is these days, and we described it in this guide.
 In general, opening a bank account in a country in Asia, whether you call it an offshore account, numbered account, or anonymous account requires a little extra documentation and identity checks.

 A virtual bank account

 You can move money around with lower fees using our virtual bank account powered by Barclays.

 If you transfer money anywhere in the world using conventional banking, you risk paying high fees in currency conversion.
 Banks continue to use a combination of old practices and outdated computer systems to perform such operations and customers end up footing the bill of these operational costs.
 Let’s consider an example of a person sending their money to a recipient in India.
 Since the costs of a bank transfer can reach approximately 10% of the sum you want to transfer, out of 10.000 dollars, a 1000 dollar stays in the pockets of the intermediaries.

 With B2B Pay's solution, the same transfer results with 9900 EUR worth of rupees making their way to the intended account, saving you 900 EUR on fees and charges.
 We also equip you with a European virtual bank account, and an IBAN number you can use to transfer money inside Europe for free, and to other countries outside of it for a 1% flat fee.

 Nowadays, the cryptocurrencies hold the promise of ultimate confidentiality.
 As the name suggests, crypto money is based on novel cryptography methods that ensure security, and allows for decentralized ownership, skipping governmental oversight, and traditional financial institutions, such as central national banks.